Ajeromi-Ifelodun: Infrastructure

-Climate/Geography
+Climate

-Ajeromi Ifelodun experiences an average temperature of 27 degrees Celsius, accompanied by an estimated humidity of 88 percent.
+Ajeromi Ifelodun experiences an average temperature of 27 degrees Celsius (80 degrees Fahrenheit), accompanied by an estimated humidity of 88 percent.
 The primary seasons include the dry season and the rainy season, the latter marked by intermittent heavy showers.

 Ajegunle has a cloudy wet season, a partly cloudy dry season, and consistently hot and oppressive weather throughout the year.
 Temperatures typically range from 75 °F to 91 °F, seldom dropping below 70 °F or exceeding 94 °F.

 The period with high temperatures spans 4.7 months, running from December 6 to April 29, where the daily high averages above 89 °F. March stands out as the hottest month, with an average high of 91 °F and a low of 79 °F.

 Conversely, the cooler season extends for 3.0 months, starting from June 26 to September 28, featuring daily highs averaging below 84 °F. August emerges as the coldest month, with an average low of 75 °F and a high of 82 °F.

 Economy

-Ajeromi Ifelodun Local Government Area has trade as its major economic activity with markets such as the Boundary market, the Wilmer market, and the Odunade market providing an avenue for the exchange of a variety of goods and services in the area.
+Ajeromi Ifelodun Local Government Area has trade as its major economic activity with markets such as the Boundary Market, the Wilmer Market, and the Odunade Market providing an avenue for the exchange of a variety of goods and services in the area.

-Locality
+Neighborhoods

 Towns, Areas under Ajeromi Ifelodun Local Government Area: